Lotnisko

-Lotnisko (/pl/; lit. 'airfield') is a neighbourhood and City Information System area in the Bemowo district of Warsaw, Poland.
+Lotnisko (/pl/; lit.
+'Airfield') is a neighbourhood and City Information System area in the Bemowo district of Warsaw, Poland.
 The majority its territory is occupied by the Warsaw Babice Airport, and the neighbourhood lacks any residential areas.

 The Warsaw Babice Airport was built between 1946 and 1950.
 Originally used by the military, it was scaled down at the end of the 1980s, with one of its two runways being removed, and eventually opened for civilian use in 1991.

 Toponomy

 The name Lotnisko translates in Polish to airfield, and refers to the Warsaw Babice Airport, which covers most of the neighbourhood area.

 History

 Historically, the eastern area of the modern neighbourhood of Lotnisko was spanned by dunes, located between modern Boernerowo and Piaski.
 In 1655, during the Second Northern War, they were crossed by several Polish–Lithuanian infantry companies led by Janusz Radziwiłł.
 To commemorate the event, as the conflict was fought against Sweden, the dunes became known as the Swedish Mountains (Góry Szwedzkie).

 In 1794, during the Kościuszko Uprising, the combined Prussian and Russian forces took up positions on the hills to besiege the nearby city of Warsaw, with their artillery cannons.
 They were attacked by Polish forces, led by Józef Poniatowski, which managed to briefly occupy the dunes, before being pushed back.
 They were again captured in an attack led by Jan Henryk Dąbrowski.
 Another skirmish took place at the Swedish Mountains in 1831 during the November Uprising, when Polish–Lithuanian insurgents, following heavy fighting, were pushed out by the Russian forces, led by Ivan Paskevich.

 After 1830, the Imperial Russian Army established nearby a training area, for the soldiers of the Warsaw Citadel.
 It was later used by the Polish Armed Forces during the interwar period.

 In 1916, a dirt runway aerodrome was built in the area, for the German Air Combat Forces.
-In 1919, it was adapted by the Polish government for the use of the Aviation Institute of Technology, a government reaserch institution of aviation technologies.
+In 1919, it was adapted by the Polish government for the use of the Aviation Institute of Technology, a government research institution of aviation technologies.
 It operated until 1939, and its institutions were inherited in 1953 by the Air Forse Institute of Technology, with majority of its laboratories now located within the nearby neighbourhood of Fort Bema, in the complex centred around 6 Księcia Bolesława Street.

 Between 1922 and 1923, several base transceiver towers of the Transatlantic Radiotelegraph Exchange, at the time one of the largest radio broadcasting stations in the world, were built in Bemowo Woods, within the eastern portion of the modern neighbourhood.
 During the Second World War, on 16 January 1945, they were destroyed by retreating German forces.

 On 6 January 1940, while Warsaw was under the German occupation during the Second World War, the officers had executed and buried 96 people at the Swedish Mountains.
 It was one of the earliest mass executions committed in Poland during the conflict.
 The identity of the victims remains unknown.
 The bodies were exhumed in 1947.
 In 2021, the event was commemorated with a memorial placed at the corner of Krasnodębskiego and Powstańców Śląskich Streets.